SurabhiGupta17/SplineVisualiser/README.md

 # SplineVisualiser
-An interactive spline visualiser for robots that helps you check edge cases in path planning with custom obstacles.
+An interactive spline visualiser for robots that lets you add custom obstacles.

 ## Demo
 <p align="center">